MinchinWeb/blog.minchin.ca/content/20210430-jinja-filters-210.md

 ### to v2.1.0

-Assuming you've done the steps listed above to upgrade to v2.0.0, `pip` remains the simplist way to upgrade:
+Assuming you've done the steps listed above to upgrade to v2.0.0, `pip` remains the simplest way to upgrade:

 ~~~sh
 pip install pelican-jinja-filters --upgrade